Discover 30 different ways to pipe your frosting with star tips to create visually stunning cakes and desserts.

 - Closed star tips: The tips are curved.

-You can enjoy all the patterns I'm introducing today with both open-star tips and closed-star tips.
-Just use your favorite star tips!
+💬 You can try all the patterns I'm introducing today with both open-star tips and closed-star tips.
+Use your favorite star tips!

 📌 The Buttercream I Used